lulumeisterr/study-datalake/README.md

-## AWS SAM Application for Managing Study Data Lake
+## AWS Serverless Cloud Native Java RESTful API

 Develop an API following the best practices in the set of principles of REST (State Representation Transfer) architecture.